So far, we have covered the following in this article series:

 The video below shows you how everything works once your WordPress site has been expertly configured …

 WordPress Web Traffic Blueprint – Traffic Plugins

-Let’s take a look now at some traffic-generation plugins that can help:
+Let’s take a brief look at some plugins that can be used to:

-- Distribute content to social media sites and social bookmarking sites
+- Distribute content automatically to social sites and social bookmarking accounts

-- Post content via RSS to other blogs
+- Distribute content via RSS feeds to other blogs

-You can get your posts automatically distributed to sites like Twitter, Facebook, Tumblr, Google+, LinkedIn and more as soon as you publish new content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Twitter, Tumblr, Facebook, GooglePlus, LinkedIn and more as soon as you publish new content using a WordPress plugin like JetPack.